notsanchez/notsanchez/README.md

 <p>
 	I'm a 20 aged Brazilian Full-stack SWE, i write some complex & robust API's with Node and ASP.NET, microservices with Kafka and NestJS, performative front-end's with NextJS and Vue/Nuxt.
 Using MVC & Clean architecture, applying SOLID.
 Currently Full-stack developer at @ Eshows.
 	<br /><br />
-	Motivated by the desire to change the world with technology, I started a daily study routine about 6 years ago.
+	Motivated by the desire to change the world with technology.
+Be the change you want to see in the world.
 </p>

 ![Typescript Badge](https://img.shields.io/badge/Typescript-1d1d1d?style=for-the-badge&logo=typescript&logoColor=d6bd6b)